 The fortunes of the school mirrored that of other parochial schools in Connecticut, and reflected the declining numbers of school aged children in the early 1970s.
 Enrollment had steadily declined until it was necessary to begin closing one classroom per grade beginning in 1971.
 During the early 1980s, the future of the middle school was in jeopardy; class size averaged only 15 students and the parish subsidy of the school was increasing.

-Fifty-four years after its inception, Saint Gabriel School remains true to those goals established in 1956.
-Administration, faculty, and parents put forth a concerned effort to provide each student with a strong academic foundation, an opportunity to integrate faith and Catholic values into everyday life and possess a positive self-image.
+Decades after its inception, Saint Gabriel School remains true to those goals established in 1956.
+Administration, faculty and parents put forth a concerned effort to provide each student with a strong academic foundation, an opportunity to integrate faith and Catholic values into everyday life and possess a positive self-image.
 Throughout its history, the very essence of the school has been the general faith-filled community of Saint Gabriel's, who remains tireless in its commitment to our children.

 Over 3,000 students have graduated from Saint Gabriel School to join the world community.
 Faced with personal, professional and spiritual challenges as adults, their success and achievements are truly a testament to all of us.